Rhode Island Domestic Violence Attorney

-Domestic violence cases can be extremely destructive.
+Domestic violence cases can be extremely destructive therefore effecting everyone involved.
 The mental and emotional toll is tremendous, especially when there are children involved.
 If physical violence is involved, it’s even worse.
 In the most extreme domestic violence cases, one person ends up seriously hurt or wrongfully killed, the other ends up in prison for a long period of time, and any surviving children are virtual orphans.

 Rhode Island law specifies a list of 16 crimes that could amount to domestic violence.
 Among them are: